Street changes underway

 To make it easier for more people to use low carbon transport options to get to, around and through Thorndon, and make it a nicer place to visit and live, we’ll be using adaptable materials to install:

-• Extending the 30km/h safer speed zone through Tinakori Village to Botanic Garden and down Hill Street
+• an extended 30km/h safer speed zone through Tinakori Village to the Botanic Garden and down Hill Street.

 Expand All